rnjhnd/java-design-patterns-portfolio/01-solid-design-principles/solid-principles-refactoring/interface-segregation-principle/README.md

-### The following design has a Interface Segregation Principle problem:
+### The following design has an Interface Segregation Principle problem:
   * The **SmartPhone** interface defines methods for making calls, sending SMS, browsing the web, and taking pictures.
   * While  smartphones (**iPhone** and **Samsung**) can utilize all functionalities, a basic phone (**BasicPhone**) only needs calling and SMS capabilities.
   * Forcing the **BasicPhone** class to implement unused methods (**browseWeb** and **takePicture**) violates ISP.